-As a proactive approach to the EPA’s new Lead and Copper Rule Revisions (LCCR), this Pennsylvania PWS is exploring water quality parameter modifications that could be implemented for optimal corrosion control.
+As a proactive approach to the EPA’s new Lead and Copper Rule Revisions (LCRR), this Pennsylvania PWS is exploring water quality parameter modifications that could be implemented for optimal corrosion control.
 This includes modifications to pH, alkalinity, chlorine/chloramines, management of water age, and the addition of corrosion control additives.
-The ability to implement these modifications (if needed) will allow the utility to proactively respond if affected by the revised trigger level included in the LCCR.
+The ability to implement these modifications (if needed) will allow the utility to proactively respond if affected by the revised trigger level included in the LCRR.

 - First, McKim & Creed is performing a desktop assessment of current and future water qualities.